Top 6 fundamentals of Cloud-based Application Security Testing

 Monitor Quality outcome

 We have decided to mention this towards the end, as this is the ultimate achievement point for any team.
 The solution or tool must provide precise quality metrics for constant monitoring.
-This has to translate into performing accurate scans, contextual reporting, and resolving issues, tracking the code and test cases and many more parameters.
+This has to translate into performing accurate scans, contextual reporting, resolving issues, tracking the code and test cases, and many more parameters.

 Minimizing risks